-If at any stage of the process the examiners find evidence of cheating, plagiarism or other irregularity in the preparation of the thesis or in the candidate's conduct at the oral examination, they must report the matter to the Postgraduate Research Examinations Administrator in the STaR Office.
-The matter will then be referred to the University's Conduct and Appeals Unit for investigation and where appropriate instigate the penalties for academic misconduct according to the procedures outlined in Appendix G.
+If at any stage of the process the examiners find evidence of cheating, plagiarism or other irregularity in the preparation of the thesis or in the candidate's conduct at the oral examination, they must report the matter to the RDSS.
+The matter will then be referred to the University's Conduct and Appeals Unit for investigation and where appropriate instigate the penalties for academic misconduct according to the procedures outlined in Appendix F.

-Appendices

-Appendix A: Selection Criteria for Examiners
+Appendices Appendix A: Criteria for the Appointment of Research Degree Examiners